KhalidAHamad/marks-analyzer/README.md

 ## Introduction and motivation.

-Through the last 2 years in my university, I realized that some of my friends are struggeling everytime a lecturer gives us our marks because my classmates will be going through large excel files just trying to compare their mark with the marks of other students.
+During the last 2 years in my university, I realized that some of my friends are struggeling everytime a lecturer gives us our marks because my classmates will be going through large excel files just trying to compare their mark with the marks of other students.
 Thus, I made this program to automate the process for my classmates and my lecturers, as well.

 ## Getting started

 ### Preconditions
 This is a very basic app written in Python3.8 that is capable of analyzing *csv*/*excel* files that obey the following conditions: